ValdikSS/GoodbyeDPI/README.md

 This software designed to bypass Deep Packet Inspection systems found in many Internet Service Providers which block access to certain websites.

-It handles DPI connected using optical splitter or port mirroring (**Passive DPI**) which do not block any data but just replying faster then requested destination, and **Active DPI** connected in sequence.
+It handles DPI connected using optical splitter or port mirroring (**Passive DPI**) which do not block any data but just replying faster than requested destination, and **Active DPI** connected in sequence.

 **Windows 7, 8, 8.1 and 10** with administrator privileges required.